FAQ 2024-05-16T14:36:55-08:00

 There is no catch!
 When we tell patients about direct primary care, many people are skeptical that it can be so simple.
 But DPC works because of its simplicity.
 It’s all about you and your provider.
 That’s it.

-Direct Primary Care is not a replacement for health insurance, but rather a way to limit the role of health insurance to higher dollar items such as surgery, prolonged hospitalization, and expensive medications.
-Think of your homeowners and auto insurance policies that protect you against unlikely but costly events.
-Imagine the rapid inflation of your homeowner’s insurance premium you would see if you started using that coverage for routine maintenance like painting, cleaning gutters, or changing out your water heater.
-Imagine using your auto-insurance to cover oil changes and new tires.
+Direct Primary Care is not a replacement for health insurance, but rather a way to limit the role of health insurance to higher dollar items such as surgery, prolonged hospitalization, medications, and imaging.
+It’s a similar rationale to homeowners and auto insurance policies primarily protecting you against the unlikely but costly events, rather than routine maintenance.
+Imagine the rapid inflation of your homeowner’s insurance premium if you started using that coverage for routine maintenance like painting, cleaning gutters, or changing out your water heater.
+Similarly, your premium would skyrocket if you funneled your auto-insurance coverage towards oil changes and new tires.
+While these scenarios are avoided with homeowner and auto insurance, it’s the unfortunate standard for health insurance.
 Many scholars have written about the administrative waste and expense that creeps in because we use our health insurance for low-dollar items.
+This clinic model helps you avoid getting billed for the routine treatments and visits associated with primary care.
+However insurance is still important for treatments past the scope of primary care, as well as higher-cost items.

 Which insurance plans pair well with Direct Primary Care?
 2018-08-31T00:37:02-08:00